Elabana Falls is one of the best and most popular waterfalls on the Gold Coast which can be reached via an easy to moderate 4km return walking trail.

-Located in the Green Mountains section of Lamington National Park, Elabana Falls features ane awe-inspiring two-tiered waterfall surrounded by the lush Gondwana Rainforest.
-Safe to say that Elabana Falls is not to be missed when visiting the Gold Coast hinterland.
+Located in the Green Mountains section of Lamington National Park, Elabana Falls features an awe-inspiring two-tiered waterfall surrounded by the lush Gondwana Rainforest.

-In this guide, I have included useful information on how to get to Elabana Falls Lamington National Park, the best time to visit and what to expect on the hike down to Elabana Falls.
+In this guide, I have included useful information on how to get to Elabana Falls Lamington National Park, the best time to visit, countless Elabana Falls photos, and what to expect.

-Elabana Falls is located in the UNESCO World Heritage-listed Gondwana Rainforests in Lamington National Park, South East Queensland.
+Elabana Falls is located in the UNESCO World Heritage-listed Gondwana Rainforest in Lamington National Park, Gold Coast.

-If you are based in Brisbane and wish to visit Elabana Falls from here, the journey time is approximately 2-hours.
+If you are based in Brisbane and wish to visit from here, the journey time is approximately 2 hours.

-There is no public transport to access Lamington National Park so you will need to have your own vehicle to make the drive up to Elabana Falls.
+There is no public transport to access Lamington National Park so you will need to have your own vehicle to visit.

 The road leading out to Lamington National Park is unbelievably scenic with a few lookout points along the way that are clearly signposted and worthy of stopping at to take a quick photo.

-The best time to visit Elabana Falls, in my opinion, is between 9 am and 3 pm.
-Due to its location at the bottom of the valley, you’ll need around 2-4 hours (depending on which trail you take) to complete the hike down to Elabana Falls and back up again.
+The best time to visit the falls, in my opinion, is between 9 am and 3 pm.
+Due to its location at the bottom of the valley, you’ll need around 2-4 hours (depending on which trail you take) to complete the hike down to the falls and back up again.